WestfW/SAMD10-experiments/README.md

 In this case, we set up the 96MHz core clock, divided by 6 to yield a 16MHz RTC clock input, and then use the RTC prescaler to divide that down to 1MHz.

+Note that the SAMD1x RTC is significantly different than the RTC in other Atmel ARM chips.
+Specifically, in most chips, the RTC can only be driven from one of the low-speed (32kHz) clocks, rather than from a GCLK.

 http://www.avrfreaks.net/forum/samd10-rtc